publishpress/PublishPress-Revisions/readme.txt

 [Click here for more on duplicate posts with Divi (https://publishpress.com/knowledge-base/divi-theme/).

 == Changelog ==

+= 3.0.10 - 10 Feb 2022 =
+* Fixed : WordPress 5.9 - When editing a submitted revision, Save button was hidden
+* Fixed : Revision Compare did not load on some sites
+* Fixed : Option "Editing others' revisions requires role capability" was not applied

 = 3.0.9 - 27 Jan 2022
 * Compat : WordPress 5.9 - Revisions could not be updated using Gutenberg editor